British Overseas Territories Act 2002: Provisions

 This has allowed residents of British Overseas Territories to apply for and travel on a separate British passport describing them as a British citizen, to reside in the UK permanently without being subject to UK immigration control, to join the British armed forces and police forces, and to exercise rights under the Human Rights Act.
 Although not explicitly stated, the act also granted them EU citizenship through UK's membership in the European Union, which (until UK's withdrawal from the EU was finalized) meant that BOTCs with British citizen passports were afforded all rights accorded to EU citizens in any EU country.

-South Georgia and the South Sandwich Islands was included in the scope of the Act mainly due to its former association with the Falkland Islands.
-The 2002 Act is similar in scope to the British Nationality (Falkland Islands) Act 1983 and repealed some of that Act (without affecting the validity of any acquisition of British citizenship under that legislation).
+South Georgia and the South Sandwich Islands was included in the scope of the act mainly due to its former association with the Falkland Islands.
+The 2002 act is similar in scope to the British Nationality (Falkland Islands) Act 1983 and repealed some of that act (without affecting the validity of any acquisition of British citizenship under that legislation).

-Those naturalizing as British overseas territories citizens after 21 May 2002 may submit an application to be registered as British citizens under section 4A of the 1981 Act, subject only to good character requirements.
+Those naturalizing as British overseas territories citizens after 21 May 2002 may submit an application to be registered as British citizens under section 4A of the 1981 act, subject only to good character requirements.
 However, the application must be made voluntarily.
 Hence, it is still theoretically possible for a person to hold only BOTC status but not British citizenship after 2002, if they had never filed such an application or their application is refused by the UK government.

 While BOTCs of all the Overseas Territories (except the Sovereign Base Areas) are now either British citizens or eligible to acquire British citizenship (and therefore gain right of abode in the UK by virtue of being a British citizen), British citizens visiting Overseas Territories are still subject to local immigration controls and are, in most cases, given limited leave to remain by the territory's immigration officers.

+The act also renamed the legal term "British dependent territories" to "British overseas territories".

 Following the Chagos Archipelago handover agreement, the British government is also due to introduce legislation to implement the agreement, including amending the British Nationality Act 1981 to reflect that the British Indian Ocean Territory is no longer an overseas territory following Parliament's ratification of the treaty.

 Qualifying territories

-Location of the United Kingdom and the British Overseas Territories including the British Antarctic Territory and the Cyprus Sovereign Base Areas; the latter is not covered by the Act.
+Location of the United Kingdom and the British Overseas Territories including the British Antarctic Territory and the Cyprus Sovereign Base Areas; the latter is not covered by the act.

-In the following is a list of all the overseas territories in which qualify under the provisions of the Act.
+In the following is a list of all the overseas territories in which qualify under the provisions of the act.